-Air pollution One of today's biggest environmental problems is outdoor air pollution.
-Research by the World Health Organization (WHO) shows that every year between 4, 2 and 7 million people worldwide die from air pollution and that nine out of 10 people breathe air that contains high levels of pollutants.
+Air pollution is a major environmental issue that poses significant risks to both human health and the planet.
+Research by the World Health Organization (WHO) shows that every year between 4.2 and 7 million people worldwide die from air pollution and that nine out of 10 people breathe air with poor air quality containing high levels of pollutants.

 and human progress are inextricably linked.
 The incredible progress of the Industrial Revolution gave humanity the best health, wealth and security in world history.

 It has also caused irreparable damage to our natural environment.
+Many of these issues are the result of human activities such as deforestation, pollution, and agricultural expansion.
 These are some of the biggest environmental problems we face today.
 There are two types of air pollution.
 Outdoor air pollution and indoor air pollution.

 Air pollution is an environmental problem because it affects our health and well-being.
 Outdoor air pollution (also known as ambient air quality) is a major environmental problem.
 Emissions from coal plants, factories, wildfires and cars that run on fossil fuels cause air pollution.
 Around 70,000 people die prematurely in the United States due to outdoor air pollution.